 Alghero has some lovely hotels in the heart of the old town.
 Here are some of them:

 - B&B Summer Time has lovely room and is perfectly located in the heart of the city.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Le Pavoncelle is a fabulous apartment.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Your home in Alghero is another great apartment in the heart of the city.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 Rest of Sardinia